Belly Fat Measurement & Weight Management: Waist Circumference

 - A healthy waist measurement is 35 or less for women and 40 or less for men.

 - A healthy waist-to-hip ratio is 0.8 or less for women and 0.95 or less for men.

 If you have a high waist circumference measurement or a high waist-to-hip ratio, you may want to ask your doctor for help losing weight.
 Maintaining a healthy weight will reduce your risk of diabetes or heart disease.

 In order to decrease your waist circumference, you'll need to take steps to lose weight, such as eating a healthy diet and exercising more.

 At Wake Forest Baptist Health, you'll have access to a team of health care professionals who can help you to lose weight.
-Your team may include heart doctors (cardiologists), nurse specialists, nutritionists and others.
+Your team may include heart or vascular specialists, nurse specialists, nutritionists and others.

 Learn more about Wake Forest Baptist's Weight Management Center.